DeboraKlein/Projeto-Integracao-SQL-Power-BI/README.md

 - Disconnected sources were avoided to ensure performance and consistency in Power BI.
 - Project developed by Débora Klein — integrating data with purpose and intelligence.

-## 8. Final Considerations
-All columns required for analysis are integrated into the views.